 Legislation requires County Council’s to produce policies covering minerals and waste land use planning matters.
 These policies are then used by Essex County Council to inform planning decisions.
 The policy team is required to carry out various levels of community engagement on such policies, which are included in the Minerals Local Plan, the Joint Waste Local Plan and Supplementary Planning Documents.
 All information relating to these documents, and documents such as the Statement of Community Involvement, the Authority Monitoring Report and Policy Planning more generally can be found here

-Minerals and Waste Planning Privacy Statement
+Minerals and Waste Planning Privacy Notice

 · Telephone number